Divorce Mediation and Family Issues

 What role do children have in mediation concerning their visitation?

-I think as a general rule, seeking input about visitation from young children and even preteens is problematic.
+I think as a general rule, seeking input about visitation in Modesto, Stockton, and the surrounding areas from young children and even preteens is problematic.
 They tend to either be too young to offer valuable input or skew their answer depending on which parent is asking for the input… usually to align with the parent who is asking but sometimes to lash out at one parent or the other.

 Once children reach puberty, their input is often helpful and I will include them in the mediation process if requested by the parents.
 I would guess that most older teenagers have their own point of view about where they want to live, attend school and so forth.
 Couples with teenage children run the risk of rebellious teenagers acting out if the teenager’s feelings and concerns are totally ignored.
 Normally, what I will do is communicate separately with the teenager to develop their input and assess their viewpoint and then share that with both parents at a subsequent session.

-When the parents are initially in conflict about their respective roles, I try to resolve those questions through mediation first.
+When the parents are initially in conflict about their respective roles, I, along with the best divorce mediators in our area, try to resolve those questions through mediation first.
 Then, with a somewhat united front, we bring the teenage children into the process.
 When couples are in conscious agreement as to the limits and parameters available within their custody and visitation plan the teenagers are often more willing to accept the plan, perhaps with only some minor adjustments.

 On the other hand, the whole topic of visitation is sometimes complicated when the couple believes they have a common understanding of their parental roles and a shared idea for family visitation/custody and therefore do not include their teenage children in the process.
 In these situations the common, but often mistaken, belief that it is mom’s role to take care of the kids after the divorce.
 For example, normally a stay-at-home mom assumes her role will not change much after the divorce and often the father blindly accepts this perspective as well.
 Unfortunately, I have seen many cases where teenage children immediately move away from their mom and go live with their dad as soon as possible after the formal move out occurs.
 The impact is these situations can be very serious and a follow up mediation is almost always called for if this happens.